+A divorce with a business involved can be complex.
 Many divorcing spouses each hire business valuation experts who then develop their own estimate of a business’s value.
 The divide between the figures could be large enough to drive the case to court if the two spouses cannot bridge the gap.

 Not everything may be a part of the community estate.
 Some assets that one spouse held beforehand may have appreciated in value during the course of the marriage.
 The other spouse could receive their share of the increase, but the spouse who owns the asset gets to keep it.
 Forensic accountants may need to trace the history of this asset to see how the value changed during the marriage.